Privacy assistant Jumbo raises $8 million and releases major update – TechCrunch

 With today’s update, everything has been refined.
 The main tab has been redesigned to inform you of what Jumbo has been doing over the past week.
 The company now uses background notifications to perform some tasks even if you’re not launching the app every day.

-The data breach monitoring has been improved.
+The data-breach monitoring has been improved.
 Jumbo now uses SpyCloud to tell you exactly what has been leaked in a data breach — your phone number, your email address, your password, your address, etc.

 It’s also much easier to understand the settings you can change for each service thanks to simple toggles and recommendations that you can accept or ignore.